Week 13 Fantasy football rankings, sleepers, start-sit lineup advice from proven model

 While every manager has their Week 13 Fantasy football picks that are must-starts, there are also Fantasy streamers you have to consider.
 Jacoby Brissett is coming off a 300-yard game and has been one of the most productive quarterbacks over the last six weeks.
 Meanwhile, the likes of Tyrone Tracy Jr., Kenneth Gainwell, Khalil Shakir, Michael Wilson and Hunter Henry all had 100-plus scrimmage yards last week.
 Your Week 13 Fantasy football strategy has to decipher if these were one-off performances or if any of the aforementioned are deserving to be in your Week 13 Fantasy football lineups.

 In the case of Brissett, the journeyman has clearly been more than a one-week wonder as he has at least 337 total yards or multiple touchdowns in six straight.
-On Sunday, he and Arizona will face Tampa, which allowed Josh Allen and Matthew Stafford to absolutely shred it over the last two games.
-Where do the Week 13 Fantasy football projections rank Brissett in comparison to QBs potentially returning from injury like Aaron Rodgers, C.J.
+On Sunday, he and Arizona will face Tampa, which allowed Josh Allen and Matthew Stafford to absolutely shred it over the last two games, with nine total touchdowns allowed to the two quarterbacks.
+Where do the Week 13 Fantasy football projections rank Brissett in comparison to QBs returning from injury like Aaron Rodgers, C.J.
 Stroud and Jaxson Dart?
 Before making your Week 13 Fantasy football picks, be sure to check out the Week 13 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 13 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: